 The Center for Iberian and Latin American Music at UCR has launched an initiative to create the Joaquín and Victoria Rodrigo Endowed Chair in Spanish Music and Culture.
 The purpose of this endowed chair is threefold: 1) to honor one of the greatest Spanish composers in the modern era and the woman who played a central role in his career (see the biographical summary below); 2) to insure that there will be at least one professorship in the western hemisphere devoted to the investigation and promotion of the rich musical heritage of Spain in its cultural and historical context; and 3) to provide a permanent source of funding for CILAM’s numerous programs and activities—concerts, lectures, and research—especially those devoted to Spanish music.

-If you would like to help make this dream a reality, please click on the following link to make a donation:
+If you would like to help make this dream a reality, please make a donation below:

 There could be no more distinguished name to attach to this endowed chair.
 The founding donor of this fund/chair is the Fundación Victoria y Joaquín Rodrigo in Madrid, directed by Cecilia Rodrigo, daughter of the celebrated composer.